Global Special Effects

 Global Special Effects, formally known as Snow Masters Inc., is a special effects company headquartered in Lexington, Alabama.
 The firm, founded in 1992 by a former magician, specializes in artificial snow, cryo, smoke, bubble and fog machines.
 The company's products have been used in music videos such as "Back to December" by Taylor Swift and "Mistletoe" by Justin Bieber, film productions such as Harry Potter and Lucky, television shows such as Fear Factor, and at major theme parks around the world.

 History

 The company was founded in 1992 after a former magician utilized a system for producing artificial snow to use in his magic shows.
 The company developed a 98% water and 2% surfactant solution which evaporates shortly after touching the ground, known as Evaporative Snow, as well as machines to distribute the substance in various forms.
 Global Special Effects has subsequently branched into other products, including fog, cryo, confetti, foam, scent, bubbles, smoke, and Flogos machines.

 Federal raid and criminal conviction

-ln September of 2021, federal agents raided Global Special Effects as part of an investigation into money laundering, bribery, and fraud related to government contracts.
-Company owner Francisco Guerra was indicted and pleaded guilty to conspiracy to commit bribery.
-In May 2025, Guerra was sentenced to five years in federal prison.
+In September 2021, federal agents raided Global Special Effects as part of an investigation into money laundering, bribery, and fraud related to government contracts.

+Company owner Francisco Guerra was subsequently indicted.
+According to Guerra's account of the events, he was initially unaware that the payments at issue were part of a bribery arrangement and fully cooperated with federal authorities during the investigation and subsequent proceedings.

+In December 2024, after several years of legal proceedings, Guerra pleaded guilty to conspiracy to bribe a public official alongside Coogan Preston, a government contracting official at Redstone Arsenal, and Jason Ingram.
+Preston also pleaded guilty to receiving a gratuity as a public official.

+According to the plea agreements, the conduct occurred between 2016 and 2021.
+The agreements stated that Guerra provided money and other items of value to Preston and that Preston, in his position as a government contracting official, identified subcontracting opportunities for companies owned and operated by Guerra and convinced a prime contractor to use one of Guerra's companies as a subcontractor.

+In May 2025, U.S. District Judge Liles C. Burke sentenced Guerra to 60 months in federal prison.
+Preston was sentenced to 64 months, while Ingram was sentenced to 24 months.